open/close all folders

-The fruit vendor nearly cuts off Jasmine's hand for stealing an apple.
-That she didn't even steal for herself.
-An example of Truth in Television for the period the film takes place in.
+- The fruit vendor nearly cuts off Jasmine's hand for stealing an apple that she didn't even steal for herself.
+Both instances are examples of Truth in Television for the time and place the film takes place in.

-In the same film, Forte attempts to collapse the entire castle.
-The reason?
-Because Beast decided to rekindle his relationship with Belle and feel renewed hope at the prospect of becoming human again and ignore Forte's (selfish) attempts to dissuade him from Belle.
+- In the same film, Forte attempts to collapse the entire castle.
+The reason is because Beast decided to rekindle his relationship with Belle and feel renewed hope at the prospect of becoming human again and ignore Forte's (selfish) attempts to dissuade him from Belle.
 Of course, he gets his comeuppance when the Beast kills him.

-Done hilariously in The Emperor's New Groove, where a homeless man accidentally bumps into the Emperor during his song number, and gets promptly thrown out of the nearest window.
+- Done hilariously in The Emperor's New Groove, where a harmless old man accidentally bumps into the Emperor during his song number, and gets promptly thrown out of the nearest window.

 Kuzco: You threw off my groove!

-Guard: Sorry, you threw off the Emperor's groove.
+Guard: I'm sorry, you've thrown off the Emperor's groove.

-Old Man: [as he is falling through the air] SOOOOOOOORRRRYYYYYYYYY!
+Old Man: (as he is falling through the air) SOOOOOOOORRRRYYYYYYYyyy!

-Horton of Horton Hears a Who! is outcast, tied down, and caged by the animals in the jungle he lives in, and his clover is taken away and nearly tossed into boiling mud, all because he thinks that some people live on a speck that is located on the clover.
-How unforgivable, because, Think of the Children!!
+- Horton of Horton Hears a Who! is outcast, tied down, and caged by the animals in the jungle he lives in, and his clover is taken away and nearly tossed into boiling mud, all because he thinks that some people live on a speck that is located on the clover.

-The movie South Park: Bigger, Longer & Uncut has this as their plot.
-The kids watch an R-Rated movie and start cussing far more than they usually do.
+- The movie South Park: Bigger, Longer & Uncut has this as their plot.
+The kids watch an R-Rated movie and start swearing far more than they usually do.
 In response, the parents decide to blame Canada for their problems and start with arresting Terrance and Phillip, the stars of the movie.
 Canada responds by bombing the Baldwin brothers' home.
 The parents respond by getting the US to go to war with Canada.
-All this, because of cussing!

 Film - Live Action

-In the 2010 Alice in Wonderland, The Red Queen demands one of her servant's head gets cut off... for stealing her tart.
+- In Alice in Wonderland (2010), The Red Queen demands one of her servant's head gets cut off... for stealing her tart.

-Loki's plot to take control of Earth in The Avengers is largely driven by jealousy and resentment towards his adoptivebrother Thor, as well as rage at being deceived about his true ancestry.
+- The Avengers: Loki's plot to take control of Earth is largely driven by jealousy and resentment towards his adoptive brother Thor, as well as rage at being deceived about his true ancestry.
 He wants to subjugate the entire population of Earth—a planet which Thor treasures and protects—thereby wiping out many of the people that Thor cares about.
 In addition, Loki feels that he was cheated out of his rightful place as the ruler of Asgard.

 Thor: So you take the world I love as recompense for your imagined slights?